Are you looking for the perfect books for book lovers? Find seven heartwarming books about books, libraries, and reading.

 Manguel also talks about preserving the freedom to think, the concept of banned books, and librarians and booksellers who fought oppression.

-He touches on the concept of organizing books.
-Uniquely, he discusses it as a dichotomy; the act of reading is a very personal experience, yet we define books into categories by where we put them on our shelves, thereby limiting a potential reader.
+He touches on the concept of organizing books as a dichotomy; the act of reading is a very personal experience, yet we place books into categories by on our shelves, limiting a potential reader.
 As a librarian, it’s an incredibly intriguing, genuine concept.

 Clay Jannon, a laid off web designer, takes a job at Mr. Penumbra’s 24-hour Bookstore.
 After a few days on the job, he begins to realize that there is more to Mr. Penumbra and his book store that he initially thought.